 When a complex operator has separate companies operating in different countries, such as Canada and Chile, then this operator is recommended to have two separate portals that can be answerable to respective regulatory authorities.

 Important Note: Each company segment with separate portals can store data in the same aviation safety database.
-Data is logically separated, but sharing the same data structure.
+Data is logically separated but shares the same data structure.

 Because safety portals are commonly using the same database, safety reports and key performance indicator (KPI) data can be aggregated simply in real-time, providing a user possesses the proper permissions.
 These reports are often aggregated in a "management portal."